 It was stably released in 2008, and developed by Autodesk Media and entertainment a digital video compositor used for rotoscoping.

 The process of rotoscoping has changed with the appearance of computers, which now get the results done, although the process is still named after the original device.

 Combustion was a computer program for motion graphics, compositing, and visual effects developed by Discreet Logic, a division of Autodesk.

-Autodesk Combustion 4 software is available for US $995; upgrade pricing from Combustion 3 to Combustion 4 software is US $249.00.
+Autodesk Combustion 4 software is available for the US $995; upgrade pricing from Combustion 3 to Combustion 4 software is the US $249.00.

 - 3D composting

 - Numerous filters and particle effects